cogdog/dailyblank/README.md

 by Alan Levine http://cogdog.info/ or http://cogdogblog.com/

 ## What is this?
-A Wordpress Theme that provides a site that works like the [ds106 Daily Create](http://tdc.ds106.us) Unlike the TDC where responses needed to be posted to social media sites, for the Daily Blank participation is via sending a tweet to a dedicated account with a  a specific hash tag.
+A Wordpress Theme for a site that works like the [ds106 Daily Create](http://tdc.ds106.us) Unlike thay original TDC where responses needed to be posted to social media sites, for the Daily Blank participation is via sending a tweet to a dedicated account with a specific hashtag for each day's challenge.

 Look for a working versions at